MENU

 Animal Control

-Wildlife and domestic animals, including but not limited to dogs, cattle, rodents, hogs, deer, reptiles, amphibians, and birds, may serve as sources of contamination.
-While minimizing animal contact with fresh produce also minimizes the risk of product contamination, it is understood that wildlife is challenging to control in grove settings.
-Growers must balance these management efforts with their responsibility for environmental stewardship; this is commonly referred to as co-managing food safety and ecological health (https://producesafetyalliance.cornell.edu/sites/producesafetyalliance.cornell.edu/files/shared/documents/MillsCo-Management.pdf).
+Wildlife and domestic animals—including but not limited to dogs, cats, cattle, rodents, hogs, deer, reptiles, amphibians, and birds—may serve as sources of contamination.
+While minimizing animal contact with fresh produce also minimizes the risk of product contamination, wildlife is challenging to control in grove settings.
+Growers should balance these management efforts with their responsibility for environmental stewardship; this is commonly referred to as co-managing food safety and ecological health (https://producesafetyalliance.cornell.edu/sites/producesafetyalliance.cornell.edu/files/shared/documents/MillsCo-Management.pdf).

 Domestic Animals

-The activities of domestic animals are the easiest to manage and their access into production, packing, and equipment storage areas should be prevented.
-If not totally excluded (e.g., in the case of guide or guard dogs), reasonable precautions should be taken to prevent contamination.
+The activities of domestic animals are the easiest to manage; and their access into production, packing, and equipment storage areas should be prevented.
+If a domestic animal is not totally excluded (e.g., in the case of guide or guard dogs), reasonable precautions should be taken to prevent contamination.

 • Maintain fencing or other barriers to prevent intrusion by neighboring cattle or other domestic livestock, as appropriate.